How DeepTempo is different

 Learns continuously and adapts

-DeepTempo’s foundational model adapts as services, workloads, and identities change, without rules, thresholds, or retraining.
-Accuracy improves as the model encounters more environments.
+DeepTempo's prediction and detection layer adapts as services, workloads, and identities change, without rules, thresholds, or retraining.
+Existing detections are augmented with end to end validation and adaptation.

 • Adapts automatically as attack behaviors evolve